penguin-squad/playlist-app-rn/README.md

 npx react-native run-android
 ```

-## Project Structure
+## Architecture/code
-The project is a bit disorganized and we hope to improve it.
-The main idea is that we leverage Model-View-Presenter strucutre with an added components folder where you can find individual components and where the views represent multiple components to fill out a screen.
+The main idea is that we leverage Model-View-Presenter strucutre with an added components folder.
+Views represent entire Screens while Components represent a small Component in that screen.
+Therefore you will only see 5 Views which represent each Screen and around 10+ components which represent smaller components within those screens.
+Since we are using Redux this is essentially our model.
+We do have a model folder but it is only used for Typescript definition that we might use.
+Presenters are where we connect Redux with our components and views, they also contain our some API calls.

 In the view folder you can see the Views for our application.

-In the presenters folder you can see the Presenter for our application.
+In the presenters folder you can see the Presenters for our application.

-In the components you can see smaller components which are used to build up a view
+In the components you can see smaller components which are used to build up a view.

 In the model folder you can see some Typescript typing used to define some objects that we use.

-In the store we describe our current redux store which contains mock data and how we leverage redux in our application.
+In the store we describet redux store which is essentially our "model" in the MVP and how we leverage redux in our application.

-We also have a util folder that describes our api connection.
+We also have a util folder that describes our API call.

 In the android folder is the actual android project which is built and used for testing